WW2 Jobs with the lowest survival rates

 46% chance of death

-The American air force dropped the most bombs over France during the D-Day invasion, but it was the British who engaged in the longest bombing campaign of Nazi territory.
-The English Channel protected the UK from ground invasion and was enough of a deterrent to stop them from trying, but the distance between Nazi occupied France and the British mainland is just over 20 miles at its closest point.
-This meant that air raids on the enemy were the fastest and most direct way to cause them damage without a full scale invasion, leading to thousands of British bombing missions.
+The American air force dropped the most bombs on France during the D-Day invasion, but it was the British who engaged in the longest bombing campaign of Nazi territory.
+The English Channel protected the UK from ground invasion and was enough of a deterrent to stop them from trying, but the distance between Nazi-occupied France and the British mainland is just over 20 miles at its closest point.
+This meant that air raids on the enemy were the fastest and most direct way to cause them damage without a full-scale invasion, leading to thousands of British bombing missions.

 Field radio teams and wire layers